Danny7226/LearningSummary/systemdesign/README.md

     * star filter will look up `star_productId` partition nodes along with sort key: timestamp_reviewId

 ### System design case 5: data center health
-Design a system that captures health data in the AWS data centers.
-Present data every 12 hours on a website to track the remaining life of a component.
+Design a system that captures health data in the server centers.
+Present data every 12 hours on an UI to track the remaining life of a server.
-The hosts in data center can emit their health.
-The initial health value is 100 and decreases over time.
-This system immediately sends notifications of component failures or potential failures.
+The hosts in server center can emit their health.
+Health can be thought of a value that decreases over time.
+Immediate notification is needed for server failure or lower threshold heath data.
 * every 12 hours, means our data storage doesn't need to store real time data
 * notification immediately means it needs to be real time